 What should I avoid while receiving Folotyn?

 Do not receive a "live" vaccine while using Folotyn, or you could develop a serious infection.
 Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Folotyn side effects

-pale skin, feeling light-headed or short of breath, trouble concentrating;
+low red blood cells (anemia) - pale skin, unusual tiredness, feeling light-headed or short of breath, cold hands and feet;

-Less serious Folotyn side effects may include:
+Common Folotyn side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your other medicines, especially: